cispa/hammulator/README.md

 Update the Makefile to reflect the path of your kernel (`--kernel=./img/x86-linux-kernel-5.4.49`).

+### Installing m5term

+Follow the instructions [here](https://www.gem5.org/documentation/general_docs/fullsystem/m5term) to install `m5term`, the client with which you will connect to the simulation.

 ### Creating a Checkpoint

 Due to an issue with gem5 in combination with DRAMSim3, the image we created in the previous section cannot easily be booted with KVM[^1].